cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, NewYear version README - Rev.131 September 28th, 2022
+﻿Open Rails, NewYear version README - Rev.132
+October 16th, 2022

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.